melanieluximon/lookit-stimuli-bestie/img/README.md

+**TO-DO**
+- why is the image quality so bad omg??? fix
+- record vids
+- record audio

 Modified version of the Inclusion of Other in Self Scale.

 Includes 5 response options, with circles which become closer and eventually touch